nomachinez/pidisplay/README.md

 ````commandline
 ENABLED = False
 ````
-5) Edit the config files (optional, but recommended).
+5) (Optional, but recommended) Edit the config files.
 The settings in the configs are great for my [1360x768 7" screen](https://www.amazon.com/Eviciv-Portable-Monitor-Display-1024X600/dp/B07L6WT77H).
 You may want to adjust them if your screen is different.
 There are many settings in here but the ones to look at first are:
 - __pidisplay/config.py__
   - Set fullscreen/resolution
   - Set system font